aws-samples/mlops-pipeline-prestodb/blog_post.md

 Machine learning (ML) models do not operate in isolation.
 To deliver value, they must integrate into existing production systems and infrastructure, which necessitates considering the entire ML lifecycle during design and development.
-ML operations, known as MLOps, focus on streamlining, automating, and monitoring ML models throughout their lifecycle.
 Building a robust MLOps pipeline demands cross-functional collaboration.
-Data scientists, ML engineers, IT staff, and DevOps teams must work together to operationalize models from research to deployment and maintenance.
 With the right processes and tools, MLOps enables organizations to reliably and efficiently adopt ML across their teams for their specific use cases.

-[Amazon SageMaker
-MLOps](https://aws.amazon.com/sagemaker/mlops/?sagemaker-data-wrangler-whats-new.sort-by=item.additionalFields.postDateTime&sagemaker-data-wrangler-whats-new.sort-order=desc)
-is a suite of features that includes [Amazon SageMaker Projects](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects.html)
+[Amazon SageMaker MLOps](https://aws.amazon.com/sagemaker/mlops/?sagemaker-data-wrangler-whats-new.sort-by=item.additionalFields.postDateTime&sagemaker-data-wrangler-whats-new.sort-order=desc) is a suite of features that includes [Amazon SageMaker Projects](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects.html)